SashaaChrr/SashaaChrr/README.md

 AHAJA I usually w/ my friends or alone so if you want to C+H ask me or my friends first before C+H. I don't mind but my friends did mind (some of them only and some other didn't mind) !!!
 BUT if I'm alone, well. .
 FEEL FREE TO C+H W ME!!

 Js wanna to let ya know, I kinda had amnesia/forget things easily.
 I forgot some of my friends i had friends so sometimes i will unfriend them if i don't remember them or know them.
 So if you remember me but notice i unfriended ya, quickly tell me and try to make me remember back!
-But if I still don't remember, it's alright, I will send ua a friend request even and we still can be friends. <3
+But if I still don't remember, it's alright, I will send you a friend request even and we still can be friends. <3

 ┊　         　┊　         　┊